Journey School Lynnwood

 Learning through non-traditional means

 At Journey School Lynnwood we believe that quality education includes daily opportunities to connect with nature.
 As a partial outdoor school, we model this approach on the Forest School approach, which views the outdoors as a secondary classroom.
 As such are outside every day no matter the weather.
-This approach originates from Forest School in Germany, which have Hands-on experiences in nature offers many ways to support young children's creativity and problem-solving skills, as well as enhancing children's cognitive abilities, social relations and self-control.
-These are life-long skills, which help build happy, healthy children.
+This approach originates from Forest School in Germany, which offers Hands-on experiences in nature and offers many ways to support young children's creativity and problem-solving skills, as well as enhancing children's cognitive abilities, social relations, and self-control.
+These are lifelong skills that help build happy, healthy children.

 Conscious Discipline